freeplane/docs/src/docs/attic/old-mediawiki-content/Mind_map_gallery.md

 <!-- toc -->

 Clicking on the images will increase their size.
 Clicking the hyperlink under the images will open the interactive mindmap.
 Because of limitations of the mind map viewer, the interactive maps may  behave slightly different from the maps you download on your computer and view with Freeplane.
-Read  [[#How to download maps to your computer|here]] how to download maps.

 # General Freeplane mind maps

 ![](WhatIsMindMapping.jpg) [What is mind mapping](https://www.freeplane.org/mapsOnline/?map=WhatIsMindMapping.mm)